2021 British cabinet reshuffle: Demotion of Dominic Raab

 There had been growing speculation that Dominic Raab would be demoted from his position as Foreign Secretary, as a result of his handling of the Taliban offensive in August 2021.
 On the day of the reshuffle, Raab met with the Prime Minister for a considerable length of time, having initially refused to leave the Foreign, Commonwealth and Development Office.
 The Financial Times reported that Raab was "throwing his toys out of [the] pram".
 Sources are alleged to have told Sky News that Raab was "very angry" at Johnson's decision to move him.
-Eventually, Raab accepted his new position as Secretary of State for Justice and was given the additional role of Deputy Prime Minister, making him the first minister to hold the office since Nick Clegg during the Conservative–Liberal Democrat coalition (2010–2015).
+Eventually, Raab accepted his new position as Secretary of State for Justice and was given the additional role of Deputy Prime Minister, making him the first minister to hold the office since Nick Clegg during the Conservative–Liberal Democrat coalition (2010–2015), and it considered a demotion.

 Appointment of Nadine Dorries

 The appointment of Nadine Dorries as Culture Secretary was heavily criticised in the arts and culture sectors.
 Her promotion to the Cabinet was questioned due to her right-wing views and inexperience.
 Dorries was dubbed by some as the new "Secretary of State for Culture Wars", with concerns raised about her extreme views on cultural issues.
 Following her appointment, the Broadcasting, Entertainment, Communications and Theatre Union called on the new minister to "focus more on supporting our cultural industries and less on stoking divisive culture wars".